guermonprez/intel-academic-IoT-course/setup_edison.md

 ### Command line vs IDEs

 The goal of this procedure is to use Intel Edison as a linux board directly, using command line without any other IDE.
+But you don't have to.
+It's advanced mode if you're familiar with linux and love command line.

-Any linux compatible language should work.
-But you can also use :
+Instead of command line, you can also use the graphical user interfaces from :
 * Intel IoT SDK : https://software.intel.com/en-us/iot/downloads
 * Intel XDK for IoT Edition : https://software.intel.com/en-us/html5/xdk-iot

-You have a similar procedure for Intel Galileo.
+You have a similar procedure for Intel Galileo in the same folder.

 ### OS for setup, OS for development